 I want to focus on having a strong core.
 So between doing these belly breaths, special core work, working out safer and general good nutrition I am doing my best to prevent a severe diastasis postpartum.

 There is no guarantee if I will get it again, but I am stronger mentally.
 That no matter what happens I will be able to handle it.
-And I have a postpartum plan to help heal diastasis.

 How to do belly breathing to strengthen your core during pregnancy to help prevent diastasis postpartum